Luke Cowan-Dickie

-Luke Anthony Cowan-Dickie (born 20 June 1993) is an English professional rugby union player for Exeter Chiefs in the English Premiership.
-He plays primarily as a hooker but can also play prop.
+Luke Anthony Cowan-Dickie (born 20 June 1993) is an English professional rugby union player who plays as a hooker for Premiership Rugby club Sale Sharks and the England national team.

 Club career

 Cowan-Dickie has previously been dual-registered with both the Cornish Pirates and Plymouth Albion to aid his player development.

 On 19 November 2011 Cowan-Dickie made his debut for Exeter at the age of eighteen in a EPCR Challenge Cup game against Cavalieri Prato.
 He made his Premiership debut in 2014 and that same year was part of the side that beat Northampton Saints in the final of the Anglo-Welsh Cup.
 He has played more than a hundred games in the Premiership, scoring a hat-trick against Harlequins during the 2016–17 season which culminated in Exeter defeating Wasps in the final to win their first League title.

-Cowan-Dickie scored the opening try of the 2020 European Rugby Champions Cup Final as Exeter defeated Racing 92 to become European champions for the first time.
+Cowan-Dickie scored the opening try of the 2020 European Rugby Champions Cup final as Exeter defeated Racing 92 to become European champions for the first time.
 Exeter then defeated Wasps the following weekend to complete a League and European double.

+In July 2023, Cowan-Dickie announced he had signed for Sale Sharks.